What do I need to know before moving to Tromso?

 When we asked people what advice they would give someone preparing to move to Tromso, they said...

 "Tromso is located in the far north of Norway, close to the Arctic Circle, so you should be prepared for cold weather and long, dark winters.
 Make sure to bring warm clothes and supplies with you, as well as prepare for the transition to the colder climate.
 Make sure to research about the cost of living and employment opportunities to ensure you can support yourself when you are there.
 Also important is researching about education and healthcare options.
 Additionally, take the time to learn some of the language as this will make most aspects of your move and transition much easier.
-Lastly, get to know the locals and their culture, as this will make you feel more at home and part of the community," explained one expat living in Tromso, Norway.
+Lastly, get to know the locals and their culture, as this will make you feel more at home and part of the community," said a member in Tromso, Norway.

 Connect